cralbers/transposon-annotations-mapping/docs/transposon_anno_workflow/a5_anno_pipeline.md

     </tr>
 </table>

+## Run TEUlt Pipeline
-- now that all the annotations are in the same format, can run the TEUlt pipeline which runs duplicate filter, CDHIT, BLASTN and then the copy filter
+- now that all the annotations are in the same format, can run the TEUlt pipeline which runs the duplicate filter, CDHIT, BLASTN and then the copy filter

 ```python
 conda activate transposon_annotation_reasonaTE